orphu/mcdungeon-docs/configuration.rst

 Well                          An old well, with a secret.
 FlowerGarden                  A patch of pretty flowers.
 FairyRing                     Circle of mushrooms.
-Graveyard                     ???
-Not yet completed.
+Graveyard                     Not yet implemented.
-Forge                         ???
-Not yet completed.
+Forge                         Not yet implemented.
 ==========================    ===

 [landmark_mobs]